Home Australian Women

 Warren undertook courses in art at the Australian National University and interviewed artists for the Canberra-based Courier newspaper and the Canberra Times.
 She trained as a journalist and worked as a B-grade journalist with John Fairfax Pty Ltd from 1959 to 1962.
 She is the author of several articles in art magazines.

-In 1963 Warren opened a public relations business, Joy Warren Promotions, oriented towards art and theatre, but her husband's consulting work with the United Nations took them overseas to live in the 1960s.
-In Irian Jaya she organised concerts and collected Asmat artifacts, and in Jordan she taught yoga to harem wives.
+In 1963 Warren opened a public relations business, Joy Warren Promotions, oriented towards art and theatre, but her husband’s consulting work with the United Nations took them overseas to live in the 1960s.
+In Irian Jaya she organised concerts and collected Asmat artefacts, and in Jordan she taught yoga to harem wives.
 She was a United Nations secretary in Indonesia from 1969 to 1971 and founded a newsletter, Projectile.

 On returning to Canberra in the early 1970s she found artists seeking her help for exhibitions and so revived her public affairs business.
 At that time there was only one gallery in Canberra and she found enormous demand from artists all over the country wanting to show in Canberra.
 Organising shows and doing public relations for artists led her to open the Solander Gallery in 1974 in Yarralumla.
 The gallery has also brought exhibitions of Aboriginal, Papua New Guinean, Indonesian, African, Eskimo, Turkish, Mexican Peruvian, Indian and Japanese artists' work to Canberra.